 Another skin problem associated with Crohn’s disease is Sweet’s syndrome, a rare condition that causes fever and painful lesions on the arms, face, and neck.
 It’s usually treated with corticosteroid medications.

-Crohn’s disease doesn’t have a cure, but it is treatable.
+Crohn’s disease doesn’t have a cure, but it’s treatable.
 You can go into remission with targeted and consistent treatment.
-Without treatment, the chronic inflammation that exists causes the condition to progress and produce complications.
+Without treatment, the chronic inflammation causes the condition to progress and produce complications.

 People with Crohn’s disease have the same life expectancy as those who don’t have it, according to the Crohn’s & Colitis Foundation.

 However, some of the complications of Crohn’s disease, such as colon cancer, fistulas, and bowel obstructions, may be fatal if left untreated.
 This is why it’s important to see your doctor if you’re experiencing the symptoms of Crohn’s disease.